malouVich/SkiLessonAPI/README.md

-# Ski Lessons Management System
+# Ski Lesson Management System

-Dette projekt er et system til at administrere skiundervisning.
-Systemet giver mulighed for at tilføje og administrere instruktører, lektioner og locationer for skiundervisning.
-Det er bygget med Java og bruger JPA (Jakarta Persistence API) til at interagere med databasen.
+This project is a system for managing ski lessons.
+It allows you to add and manage instructors, lessons, and locations for ski instruction.
+The system is built with Java and uses JPA (Jakarta Persistence API) to interact with the database.

-## Funktionalitet
+## Features

-- **Instruktører**: Administrer instruktører med deres oplysninger som navn, email, telefonnummer og erfaring.
-- **Ski-lektioner**: Opret og administrer ski-lektioner, som har en specifik starttid, sluttid, pris og niveau (f.eks. nybegynder, øvet).
-- **Lokation**: Hver lektion har en tilknyttet lokation, som er gemt med latitude og longitude.
-- **Relationer**: En instruktør kan have flere lektioner.
-Lektioner er knyttet til en instruktør via en mange-til-en relation.
+- **Instructors**: Manage instructors and their details, such as name, email, phone number, and experience.
+- **Ski Lessons**: Create and manage ski lessons, each with a specific start time, end time, price, and difficulty level (e.g., beginner, advanced).
+- **Location**: Each lesson is associated with a location, stored with latitude and longitude.
+- **Relationships**: An instructor can have multiple lessons.
+Lessons are linked to an instructor via a many-to-one relationship.

-## Teknologier
+## Technologies Used

 - **Java 17+**
-- **Jakarta Persistence (JPA)** for databaseinteraktion
+- **Jakarta Persistence (JPA)** for database interaction
-- **Lombok** for at reducere boilerplate kode
+- **Lombok**

-## Hvordan køres programmet
-1. opret en database i din lokale Postgres instans kaldet skilesson
-2. Kør main metoden i Main klassen for at starter serveren på port 7070
-3. Brug dev.http filen til at teste routes.
-4. I dev.http kan man også registere en bruger og logge ind.
-4. Kør først GET {{url}}/skilessons/populate/ for at populere databasen med data.
-5. Brug dev.http filen til at teste GET/POST/PUT/DELETE requests som er tilgængelige
+## How to Run the Program

+1. Create a database in your local PostgreSQL instance called `skilesson`.
+2. Run the main method in the `Main` class to start the server on port 7070.
+3. Use the `dev.http` file to test the available routes.
+4. In the `dev.http` file, you can also register a user and log in.
+5. First, run `GET {{url}}/skilessons/populate/` in the dev.http file to populate the database with sample data.
+6. Use the `dev.http` file to test GET/POST/PUT/DELETE requests that are available.

+## Additional Notes

+- The `dev.http` file provides a set of pre-configured requests that can be used to interact with the system.
+- The server runs on port `7070` by default, but you can modify this in the application configuration if needed.

+---